cesc1989/PsqlCheatSheet/postgresql/commands-inside-psql/README.md

 # Commands Inside PSQL

 `psql` console is where you can access and query databases.
-Before you query tables you'd need to know how to conect to a certain database, how to list them and more.
+Before you query tables you'd need to know how to connect to a certain database, how to list them and more.

 Here are some commands: